MicroByre/public-assessments/uiux/README.md

 know exactly what they want but the system produces data.
 This data has been codified into a simple service.

-Your task is to present concept to the users.
-While in the end you'll need to present a complete solution, the task here is to simply give them a flavor for what the design might look like and to also build a little prototype that shows some of the data.
+Your task is to present a conceptual user interface for accessing the data to the users.
+While you will eventually need to present a complete solution, the task here is to simply give them a flavor for what the design might look like and to also build a little prototype that shows some of the data.